Richie Hebner: Early years

 Hebner was born in Brighton, Massachusetts, a neighborhood of Boston.
 He was known for working as a gravedigger at a cemetery run by his father and brother, Dennis, during the offseason.
 The left-handed batting Hebner threw right-handed, and was originally a shortstop when he was drafted by the Pittsburgh Pirates in the first round (15 overall) of the 1966 MLB draft out of Norwood High School.
-He was moved to third base in the minors, and batted .308 with twelve home runs and 84 runs batted in (RBI) over three seasons in the minors to receive a September call-up to the majors in 1968.
+He was moved to third base in the minors, where he batted .308 with 12 home runs and 84 runs batted in (RBI) over three seasons before receiving a September call-up to the majors in 1968.

+Hebner also was quite the hockey player at Norwood, where he set a Bay State League record for career goals as one of the elite players in Massachusetts history.
+So physically dominant was the 6-foot, 210-pound center that he became villainized by rival fans.
+He was sometimes called "The Ted Williams of the Bay State League" because of the volume of catcalls that came his way.
+During his Pirates career, team broadcaster Bob Prince commonly referred to him as "Puck" in tribute to his hockey roots.